At a glance

 - What reading services and support are available to my child?

-- What are the different ways (other than a standardized test) my child can show that she meets the reading standard?
+- What are the different ways (other than a standardized test) that show my child meets the reading standard?

-- If my child repeats a grade, how will she be taught differently during the repeated year?
+- If my child repeats a grade, how will my child be taught differently during the repeated year?

-- If a retention law doesn’t apply to my child because she has an IEP, how will the school ensure that she learns to read?
+- If a retention law doesn’t apply to my child because my child has an IEP, how will the school ensure that my third grader learns to read?

 Third-grade retention laws can have a big impact on your child.
-Get expert advice on what to do if your child’s school says she needs to repeat third grade.
+Get expert advice on what to do if your child’s school says your child needs to repeat third grade.
 It’s also useful to understand the pros and cons of repeating a grade.

 It may be helpful to get a copy of your state’s retention law and ask the school to explain it.